 RemObjects Oxygene is our own state-of-the art programming language for the 21st century.
 Combining ideas from many origins along with original concepts unique to Oxygene, the language provides an unprecedented level of productivity.

 RemObjects C# is 100% C# — now available natively on the Java/Android and Cocoa platforms as well.
 Primarily destined for developers already familiar with C# on .NET, it allows you to expand your existing skills to iOS, Android and Mac development in a snap.

 RemObjects Silver is our implementation of Apple's new Swift programming language — brought over to Java/Android and .NET/Mono development (as well as of course Cocoa).

-Depending on how you roll, you can pick your language of choice, or you can mix all three languages in the same project (on a file-by-file basis) to use each language for its strengths, where applicable.
+Depending on how you roll, you can pick your language of choice, or you can mix all four languages in the same project (on a file-by-file basis) to use each language for its strengths, where applicable.